-During 2016, the Board had three standing committees: the Audit and Finance Committee, the Compensation Committee and the Nominating and Corporate Governance Committee.
-All of the members of each of these committees are independent.
-In January 2017, the Board established the Transaction Committee as its fourth standing committee.
-Under the rules of the Nasdaq Stock Market, the Transaction Committee is not required to be fully comprised of independent directors, and accordingly, the Transaction Committee is comprised of independent directors, as well as Arthur Przybyl, the Company's President, Chief Executive Officer and director.
+During 2019, the Board had three standing committees: the Audit and Finance Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee.
+All of the members of the Audit and Finance Committee, the Compensation Committee and the Nominating and Corporate Governance Committee are independent.
 The Company's Corporate Governance Guidelines provide that the Board may establish and maintain other committees from time to time, as it deems necessary and appropriate.
-The following table provides a summary of the membership of the Board and each of its standing committees as of April 1, 2017:
+The following table provides a summary of the membership of the Board and each of its standing committees as of April 2, 2020:

-Director Board Audit and Finance Committee Nominating and Corporate Governance Committee Compensation Committee Transaction Committee
+Director Board Audit and Finance Committee Nominating and Corporate Governance Committee Compensation Committee

-Robert E. Brown, Jr. Chair Chair Chair
+Robert E. Brown, Jr. Chair Chair

-Arthur S. Przybyl Х Х
+Arthur S. Przybyl X

-Fred Holubow Х Х

-Tracy L. Marshbanks, Ph.D. Х Chair Х Х Х
+Thomas Haughey X Chair X

+David B. Nash, M.D., M.B.A.
+X X X

-Thomas A. Penn Х Х Х
+Thomas A. Penn X X Chair

-Daniel Raynor Х Х Chair Х

-Peter A. Lankau Х Х
+Patrick D. Walsh X X X